 Seeking Medical Attention

-The employee will need to determine at the time of the injury, based on the severity of the injury, if they should go to the emergency room or schedule an appointment, as detailed above, with the Business Health Center at Lawrence Memorial Hospital », KU MedWest in Shawnee, or Via Christi Hospital in Wichita or determine that medical treatment is not necessary.
-Regardless of whether an employee seeks medical treatment, the employee must report the injury to their supervisor.
+The employee will need to determine at the time of the injury, based on the severity of the injury, if the employee should go to the emergency room or schedule an appointment, as detailed above, with the Business Health Center at Lawrence Memorial Hospital, KU MedWest in Shawnee, or Via Christi Hospital in Wichita or determine that medical treatment is not necessary.
+Regardless of whether an employee seeks medical treatment, the employee must report the injury to the employee's supervisor.

-If the nature of the employee's injury is serious or life threatening, or if the accident occurs after hours, and the employee determines medical treatment is necessary, the employee should proceed directly to the Lawrence Memorial Hospital Emergency Room », or the emergency room nearest them, and notify them that the injury was work related.
-Please keep in mind that if the injury is not deemed to be work-related, the employee will be responsible for any costs not covered by the employee's health insurance plan for the emergency room visit.
+If the nature of the employee's injury is serious or life threatening, or if the accident occurs after hours, and the employee determines medical treatment is necessary immediately, the employee should proceed directly to the Lawrence Memorial Hospital Emergency Room, or the nearest emergency room, and notify the health care provider that the injury was work related.
+Please keep in mind that if the injury is not deemed to be work-related, by the State Self Insurance Fund, the employee will be responsible for any costs not covered by the employee's health insurance plan for the emergency room visit.
 Additionally, injuries that did not result from or occur in the course of employment activities may not be covered by workers’ compensation.

-The injured employee must provide the supervisor with any medical information, related to their work injury, provided by their healthcare provider.
+The injured employee must provide the supervisor with any medical information, related to the work injury, provided by the employee's healthcare provider.

-If the injured employee is prescribed medication, the employee must download and present the Injured Worker’s First Fill Prescription Form to their pharmacy when you dropping of their prescription.
+If the injured employee is prescribed medication, the employee must download and present the Injured Worker’s First Fill Prescription Form to the employee's pharmacy when dropping off the prescription.

 Reporting an Incident

-If an employee is injured on the job, the injured employee is to report the incident to their supervisor or Human Resource Management (if the supervisor/manager is unavailable) within 24 hours.
-Failure of the injured employee to report an accident to their supervisor within 10 days of the incident may invalidate any subsequent claim for workers’ compensation.
+If an employee is injured on the job, the injured employee is to report the incident to the employee's supervisor or Human Resource Management (if the supervisor/manager is unavailable) within 24 hours.
+Failure of the injured employee to report an accident to the supervisor within 10 days of the incident may invalidate any subsequent claim for workers’ compensation.

 Managers and Supervisors

-The state requires you to download and fully complete form WC-9: Injured Employee's Report of Injury.
-This form can be completed after your department submits form 1101-A (described above).
-The form should be submitted directly to the State Self-Insurance Fund office by fax at 785-296-6995 or by mail:
+The state requires the employee to fully complete form WC-9: Injured Employee's Report of Injury.
+This form can be completed after the employee’s department submits the report of injury/illness web form (described above).
+The WC-9 form should be submitted directly to the State Self-Insurance Fund office by fax at 785-296-6995 or by mail: